SamPasco2024/NearBuy/README.md

 # NearBuy
 Sam Pasco UPenn Annenberg School for Communication Independent Study - Spring 2023

+Title: Creating an Unbiased Search Directory for Localized Transactional Searches

+In One Sentence: This independent study addresses search engine bias and aims to develop a directory-based meta search tool for unbiased transactional searches.
+By leveraging prior knowledge in surveillance capitalism, computational text analysis, and communication behavior, the goal is to provide neutral and relevant search results for users, while also proposing a bigger, new system.

 Presented at Annenberg School for Communication, Room 225, April 28th, 2023

 > Link to Presentation Video (Raw, skip to 18:01 for presentation start):